Package tracking is coming to Google Search

 Google Search already displays weather forecasts, health information, word definitions, sports scores, song lyrics, translations, and much more — all without your having to click through to the source website.

-Soon, Google Search will let you track your packages, as well.
+Soon, Google Search will let you track all your packages from any carrier too.

 Google has announced a new early access program that will let package delivery companies integrate their APIs with Google so that people can easily glean all the relevant information about their parcel’s journey.
+This means that smaller delivery companies will be able to be displayed in Google Search alongside the bigger players, which have worked with Google Search for a while already.

-Indeed, Google Search is often the first port of call for people trying to find the correct website to track an order that they’ve placed.
+Google Search is often the first port of call for people trying to find the correct website to track an order that they’ve placed.
 In the future, when someone types specific keywords into Google Search related to tracking a package, they will be able to enter the tracking number into a box inside the search results and see where the package is and when they can expect it to arrive.

 Delivery companies and couriers wanting to leverage this new functionality will need to use a RESTful JSON or XML API, and make it available to Google by applying here.